In the GST Regime, filing an annual return by registered taxpayers and composition dealers is mandatory. And this annual return is known as ‘GSTR-9’.

 It is good to note that many assets have not maintained quantity records and they are unable to furnish the data in the required columns.
 Government while launching GST had suggested that even 10th pass guy can file the GST returns, but it is not possible for a 10th pass guy to maintain GST Records along with quantity.

-When we prepare GSTR-9 by using Offline tools given on the GST Website, GSTR-9 becomes ready to file online GSTR-9 without any details of HSN No. and the number of Inward Supplies.
+When we prepare GSTR-9 by using Offline utility given on the GST Website, GSTR-9 becomes ready to file online GSTR-9 without any details of HSN No. and the number of Inward Supplies.
 But, in Table No.18 it shows – (dash) in the details column.
 If we file this Offline tools prepared GSTR-9 in future GST Department will take action for not giving information of HSN No. of Inward Supplies which in value independently account for 10% or more of the total value of Inward Supplies.

 - So, it is suggested to the GST Dept. to DELETE Table No. 17 and 18 from the GSTR-9